-The former garage has been converted to a bedroom.
+The seller has advised that en suite was installed circa 2021 and a partition was temped from the kitchen circa 2022.
 It is assumed that all necessary Local Authority and other consents have been obtained for alterations and that the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it has been assumed they meet the standards required by the Building Regulations or are exempt.